sonphantrung/AIHubDocs-en/assets/RVC/Cloud/Training/RVC Disconnected.md

 Now  begin training by running the `Training` cell.
 Be patient, it may take hours.

-The TB will open up automatically.
+ TB will open up automatically.
 Remember to keep an eye on it.
 !!!warning <u>While training, you might get disconnected if you:</u>
 • ‎ Ran out of usage time.
 • ‎ Don't interact with the space for a long time (staying AFK).